Today's Monday • 25 mins read

 ▪ If anyone can refute me—show me I’m making a mistake or looking at things from the wrong perspective—I’ll gladly change.
 It’s the truth I’m after, and the truth never harmed anyone.
 What harms us is to persist in self-deceit and ignorance.
 (Meditations, 6.21)

 ▪ To feel affection for people even when they make mistakes is uniquely human.
-You can do it, if you simply recognize: that they’re human too, that they act out of ignorance, against their will, and that you’ll both be dead before long.
+You can do it, if you simply recognize: that they’re human too, that they act out of ignorance, against their will, and that you’ll both be gone before long.
 And, above all, that they haven’t really hurt you.
 They haven’t diminished your ability to choose.
 (Meditations, 7.22)

 My personal favorite is this self-advice from Emperor Marcus Aurelius: